MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

 After a successful run on the emulator:

 1. In your Azure Quantum workspace, select **Job management**.
-1. Select the job you just submitted.
+1. Select the job you submitted.
 1. In the **Job details** popup, select **Cost Estimation** to view how many eHQC's (Quantinuum emulator credits) were used.
-This translates directly to the number of HQC's (Quantinnum quantum credits) that will be needed to run the job on Quantinuum hardware.
+This number translates directly to the number of HQC's (Quantinnum quantum credits) that are needed to run the job on Quantinuum hardware.

 ![Cost estimation](~/media/hybrid/cost-estimation.png)